 ESAF meets at least once a year with the host country rotating.
 In consultation with the coordinating country, members can bring a national delegation of max. four people to the annual ESAF meeting.
 Decisions on the composition of a national delegation rest with the formal ESAF representative or its alternate.
 The coordinating country decides on participation of other guests at an ESAF meeting.
 Decisions on ESAF membership as well as other issues are made by majority of votes.
 Each country can cast one vote.

 Coordination and the secretariat are provided by an ESAF member country for a period of three years.
 It is the responsibility of the coordinating country and the secretariat to prepare the agenda of the meeting in close consultation with the host country and other members, to write the meeting minutes and to manage the ESAF website.
-The Netherlands is the coordinating country of ESAF for the June 2017 – June 2020 period and provides the secretariat.
+Estonia is the coordinating country of ESAF for the June 2020 – June 2023 period and provides the secretariat.